Battle over Trump's impeachment continues past Christmas

 The holiday vacation President Donald Trump once viewed as the raring precursor to a vindictive Senate trial has instead turned into a deadlocked interlude as he battles Democrats over the time and place for his symbolic day in court.

-The day-long Christmas respite from drawn-out impeachment sparring wasn't likely to last into Boxing Day, at least based on the nagging complaints about the situation Trump aired on Tuesday.
+A Christmas respite from drawn-out impeachment sparring didn't last into Boxing Day.

+"Why should Crazy Nancy Pelosi, just because she has a slight majority in the House, be allowed to Impeach the President of the United States?"
+Trump tweeted as the holiday came to an end.
+"Now Pelosi is demanding everything the Republicans weren't allowed to have in the House.
+Dems want to run majority Republican Senate.
+Hypocrites!"

 The only official word from the President on Christmas was a four-paragraph statement emailed from the White House.